lichen-community-systems/youme/docs/midi-events.md

 }
 ```

-There are no additional parameters beyond the required `type` value.
+There are no additional parameters beyond the required `type` value, which must be set to `stop` for this message type.

 ## System Exclusive